khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/elevation.md

 ---
-name: Layers
+name: Elevation
 ---

-Layers addresses dimensional hierarchy and content relationships — not just top-down or scale, but also depth (z-index) and dynamic changes based on state or overflow.
+Elevation addresses dimensional hierarchy and content relationships — not just top-down or scale, but also depth (z-index) and dynamic changes based on state or overflow.
 Visual styles and affordance that indicate depth, content boundaries, and state are also encompassed within layers.

 ## Shadows